Disjoint induced subgraphs of the same order and size: Proof of the main result

-We claim that if $C_3$ is sufficiently large (as a function of $1/ \beta$), then we can find from any subset of $C_3$ vertices of $V_0$, two vertices $x,y$ such that for each clump $K$, the number of vertices in $K$ on which $x,y$ disagree is at most $2|K|/3$.
-To see this, suppose that we have found $C_3$ vertices such that any two of them $x,y$ disagree on more than two thirds of some clump $K_{x,y}$.
-Applying Ramsey's theorem to the complete graph on these $C_3$ vertices where the edge between $x,y$ is labelled by the clump $K_{x,y}$, we see that we can find a monochromatic triangle provided $C_3$ is large enough.
-But by Claim \ref{triples}, given any three vertices $x,y,z$ and a clump $K$, two of them, say $x,y$ are such that $x$ and $y$ disagree on at most two thirds of the vertices in $K$.
+We claim that if $C_3$ is sufficiently large (as a function of $\beta$), then we can find from any subset of $C_3$ vertices of $V'$, two vertices $x$ and $y$ such that for each clump $K$, the number of vertices of $K$ on which $x$ and $y$ disagree is at most $2|K|/3$.
+To see this, suppose that we have found $C_3$ vertices such that any two of them $x$ and $y$ disagree on more than two thirds of some clump $K_{x,y}$.
+Applying Ramsey's theorem (with $1/\beta$ colours) to the complete graph on these $C_3$ vertices where the edge between $x$ and $y$ is labelled by the clump $K_{x,y}$, we see that we can find a monochromatic triangle provided $C_3$ is large enough.
+But by Proposition~\ref{subedge13-triples}, out of any three vertices, at least two disagree on at most two thirds of the vertices of $K$.
 We have a contradiction.